Splint armour: Description

 then in the Swedish Migration Era; and again in the 14th century as part of transitional armour, where it was also used to form cuisses and rerebraces.

 Splint mail/splinted mail

-While a few complete suits of armour have been found made from splints of wood, leather, or bone, the Victorian neologism "splinted mail" usually refers to the limb protections of crusader knights.
-Depictions typically show it on the limbs of a person wearing mail, scale armour, a coat of plates or other plate harness.
+While a few complete suits of armor have been found made from splints of wood, leather, or bone, the Victorian neologism "splinted mail" usually refers to the limb protections of crusader knights.
+Depictions typically show it on the limbs of a person wearing mail, scale armor, a coat of plates or other plate harness.

 Knights in effigy are depicted with leg protection of a matrix of disks with a diameter equal to the splints.
 This style appears to depict sabatons and splints on greaves, or may represent padded armour underneath splints, or the rivets on brigandine.